GraphQL MCP server

 Available Tools

-The server provides two main tools for LLMs to use:
+The server provides two primary tools:

 introspect-schema